Cvladianu/SoftEngOysterCAS/Readme.txt

 21. refactored TravelTracker to use the new class instead, thus increasing consistency consistency

 22. Created failing test for journey cost calculator with short/long journeys

+23. Created more tests, created alternative method for calculating costs for a customer